luna/luna-book/visual_representation.md

   ![](/assets/placeholder2.jpg)

 * **Using connection pen**
-  Press and drag on the stage while holding both <kbd>ctrl</kbd> and <kbd>shift</kbd> keys to draw a red stroke using the connection pen.
-Connection pen will automatically break every connection it crosses.
+  Press and drag on the stage while holding both <kbd>ctrl</kbd> and <kbd>shift</kbd> keys to draw a red stroke, which will every connection it crosses.
   ![](/assets/placeholder2.jpg)